 How companies can improve their internal culture as it relates to customer service.

-Editor’s note: At the ARCSI Cleaning Convention in Chicago last October, Dave Murray of The DiJulius Group spoke to cleaning business owners on the subject of Internal Culture.
-The following is a summary of Dave’s presentation.
+Editor’s note: At the ARCSI Cleaning Convention in Chicago in 2016, Dave Murray of The DiJulius Group spoke to cleaning business owners on the subject of Internal Culture.
+The following is a summary of Dave’s presentation, still timely today.

 Internal culture begins with focusing on employees before you can hit the next level of customer service.
 It is key to a successful relationship with customers, internally or externally.

 Internal culture starts during the recruitment of new employees.
 It’s about attracting, hiring and retaining people with “service DNA,” with retaining as the main focus.
 They know how to serve and they want to serve.
 They are the right people to represent your brand.
 Once you hire them, you want to retain them.

 Your customer is whoever is dependent on the work you do.
 This may be a fellow employee that sits next to you and has a direct impact on the end customer.
 There’s a ripple effect that can either be positive or negative depending on the internal culture of the company.
 We are all serving the customer.
 It may not be directly, but in some way or some fashion everyone in the company serves the customer.

 Bain and Company did a global study on employee engagement in 2013.
 Their study of 200,000 employees and found that employee engagement starts to decline the longer you’re tenured in the company.
 They also found that there is less engagement at the lower levels than in the higher ranks in the company.
 The lowest engagement was found to be in the sales and service area.
 This is where the employee deals the most with the customer and may get “beaten up” the most because they are on the “front lines.”
 They take the negative calls, may feel unsupported by management, and often have to problem solve situations with customers.